jaccobraat/MYD-J1028X/README.md

 Found a solution for that in the "QorIQ LS1028A Reference Manual"
 Control Register LNDGCR1 bit 31 RDAT_INV: Invert Rx data.
 Has the same effect as swapping SD_RX[m]_P and SD_RX[m]_N.
 Base address = 01EA0000h offset 8C4h

+Added his to RCW:
+.pbi
+write 0x01ea08c4, 0x8445002a
+.end

+# PROBLEM2: Bluetooth
+I can't get bluetooth to work on 1XL M.2 Wifi module with Murata chip.
+Looking at the EVK Hardware User Guide it looks like a faulty design:
+Pin 22 om M.2 slot is connected to UARTA_TX on the board and BT_UART_TXD on the Wifi module Pin 32 om M.2 slot is connected to UARTA_RX on the board and BT_UART_RXD on the Wifi module